ai4cmb/ForSE/README.md

 ## Repo organization

 * **forse/networks**: our GAN architecture used to generate small scale thermal dust maps.
 The network is developed in Keras+Tensorflow
-* **forse/tools:** some useful tools to get patches from Healpix maps, to generate training sets and to compute Mikowski functionals
+* **forse/tools:** some useful tools to get patches from Healpix maps, to generate training sets and to compute Minkowski functionals
 * **forse/scripts:** scripts to train the network (with the approach explained in the ForSE paper)
 * **forse/notebooks:** python notebooks to reproduce the results presented in the ForSE paper.
 One notebook for total intensity and one for polarization results.